ConductorOne/baton-databricks/README.md

-      --log-level string           The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --password string            The Databricks password used to connect to the Databricks API. ($BATON_PASSWORD) -p, --provisioning               This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING) --scim-token string          The Databricks SCIM token used to connect to the Databricks Account API. ($BATON_SCIM_TOKEN)
-      --username string            The Databricks username used to connect to the Databricks API. ($BATON_USERNAME) -v, --version                    version for baton-databricks
+      --log-level string           The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --password string            The Databricks password used to connect to the Databricks API. ($BATON_PASSWORD) -p, --provisioning               This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING) --username string            The Databricks username used to connect to the Databricks API. ($BATON_USERNAME) -v, --version                    version for baton-databricks
       --workspace-tokens strings   The Databricks access tokens scoped to specific workspaces used to connect to the Databricks Workspace API. ($BATON_WORKSPACE_TOKENS)